boazbk/tcs/lec_08_uncomputability.md

 ::: {.proof data-ref="rice-thm"}
 We will not give the proof in full formality, but rather illustrate the proof idea by restricting our attention to a particular semantic function $F$.
-However, the same techniques generalize to all possible semantic functoins.
+However, the same techniques generalize to all possible semantic functions.
 Define $MONOTONE:\{0,1\}^* \rightarrow \{0,1\}$ as follows: $MONOTONE(M)=1$ if there does not exist  $n\in \N$ and two inputs $x,x' \in \{0,1\}^n$ such that for every $i\in [n]$ $x_i \leq x'_i$ but $M(x)$ outputs $1$ and $M(x')=0$.
 That is, $MONOTONE(M)=1$ if it's not possible to find an input $x$ such that flipping some bits of $x$ from $0$ to $1$ will change $M$'s output in the other direction from $1$ to $0$.
 We will prove that $MONOTONE$ is uncomputable, but the proof will easily generalize to any semantic function.